geethanjali-29/su26-ai301-contribution/contribution-2-cohere-adapter/README.md

    These two failures establish my baseline: my eventual Cohere PR should not be expected to fix them, and I'll note that explicitly if they still show up in CI on my PR.

+   *(Update, Phase IV: both of these pre-existing failures were independently fixed upstream between my initial branch-off point and the PR's final rebase — see Testing Strategy below.)*

 ### Reproduction Evidence

 - **Branch:** https://github.com/geethanjali-29/nous-core/tree/fix-issue-313